Dear Brother: Characters

 Nanako's parents, or more exactly, Nanako's mother and stepfather.
-Mr. Misonoo, a well-known and respected college professor, was formerly married to Takehiko Henmi's mother, and after a very bitter divorce, he took to drinking his sorrows away; Nanako's mother was the waitress of the pub that he attended the most, and once the professor sobered up, they fell in love and got married.
-Ever since then Professor Misonoo has been a kind father figure to Nanako, though he was not able to rekindle his bonds to Takehiko as well; he and his new wife still worked hard to both be able to support themselves and help Takehiko after his mother's death.
-When Nanako is chosen as a Sorority member, one of the reasons she was questioned the most for was the assumption that her mother was a homewrecker, which was obviously false.
+Mr. Misonoo, a well-known and respected college professor, was formerly married to Takehiko Henmi's mother, and after a divorce, he took to drinking his sorrows away; Nanako's mother was the waitress of the pub that he attended the most, and once the professor became sober, they fell in love and got married.
+Ever since then Professor Misonoo has been a father figure to Nanako, though he was not able to rekindle his bonds to Takehiko as well; he and his new wife still worked to both be able to support themselves and help Takehiko after his mother's death.
+When Nanako is chosen as a Sorority member, one of the reasons she was questioned the most for was the assumption that her mother was a homewrecker, which was false.